Riot in Cell Block 11: Production

 The downbeat ending is indicative of the realistic social commentary prevalent throughout the film.
 The producer Walter Wanger had recently been in prison for shooting his wife's lover, and his experience there motivated this production.
 The film was shot on location at Folsom State Prison with real inmates and guards playing background roles.
 Siegel agreed to direct the movie over eight weeks for a flat fee of $10,000.

 Riot in Cell Block 11 was the first film work for Sam Peckinpah.
 Peckinpah was hired as a third assistant casting director by Don Siegel.
 Reportedly, the warden was reluctant to allow the filmmakers to work at Folsom Prison until he was introduced to Peckinpah.
 The warden knew his influential family of judges from Fresno, California, and immediately became cooperative.

 Actor Leo Gordon, who plays hardened convict Carney, had served five years in San Quentin State Prison for armed robbery.
 Because of this, the warden at Folsom originally objected to Gordon appearing in the film, but Siegel convinced him that Gordon was no threat to the prison.

 Siegel's location work and his use of actual prisoners as extras made a lasting impression on Peckinpah's later career.
 He would work as an assistant to Siegel on four additional films including Private Hell 36 (1954), An Annapolis Story (1955), Invasion of the Body Snatchers (1956) and Crime in the Streets (1956).

 Reception

 Box office and exhibition

 Upon its initial release in the United Kingdom the film was banned.

+The film made over $2,000,000 in rentals meaning it was the most successful at that point in the history of Allied Artists, replacing The Babe Ruth Story.
 The film made a profit of $297,702.